EE 541 - Unit 4

 Connection to MLE:

-Information theory provides the answer:
+These are specific cases.
+Information theory provides the general framework:

 Intuition: Rare events are more “informative”

-Information content of outcome \(x\): \[I(x) = -\log p(x)\]
+Information content of a single outcome \(x\): \[I(x) = -\log p(x)\]

 Units: